 Misdemeanor Sentencing - Kansas

-The maximum sentences for a misdemeanor conviction are as follows:
+The maximum sentence for a misdemeanor conviction are as follows:

 * Class A - confinement in the county jail for up to one year and a $2,500 fine;

 * Class B - confinement in the county jail for up to six months and a $1,000 fine;